zetagalactic/crowdfunding-xrpl-old/README.md

 **Key Deliverables & Milestones**
 ---
-1. Online Crowdfund
+1. Online crowdfunding platform that runs on the XRPL
+2. Open-source XRPL integration as

-**Demo page that represents how the site will look like: https://en.goteo.org
+**Demo page that represents how the site will look like:** https://en.goteo.org

 2. And this is what a funding project page will look like too: